-The day to day lifestyle of the communities living in Humla is interwoven with their age-old customs and traditions which you will vividly witness as you walk pat numerous villages.
+The day-to-day lifestyle of the communities living in Humla is interwoven with their age-old customs and traditions which you will vividly witness as you walk past numerous villages.
 With spectacular views of snow-capped Mt.
 Kailash, and Mount Saipal following you throughout the trail towards the highest elevation of 4949m at Nyalu La pass, the trek is one of a kind.
-Since the region falls under Restricted Area, which has been left isolated, there is a great possibility of spotting wildlife like snow leopard, blue sheep, jackals, musk deer, hyenas, and more.
-Sleeping amidst the age-old Buddhist villages and eating the authentic Tibetan, Nepali food gives you a warm sense of belonging during the tour.
+Since the region falls under Restricted Area, which has been left isolated, there is a great possibility of spotting wildlife like snow leopards, blue sheep, jackals, musk deer, hyenas, and more.
+Sleeping amidst the age-old Buddhist villages and eating authentic Tibetan, Nepali food gives you a warm sense of belonging during the tour.

-After a scenic flight from Kathmandu to Nepalgunj, you begin your trek from Simikot and eventually pass through Kermi, Muchu, Yari, Hilsa to cross Nara La pass.
-You will then walk across Limi River and numerous villages like Yanger, Majgaon and other Tibetian and Hindu villages.
+After a scenic flight from Kathmandu to Nepalgunj, you begin your trek from Simikot and eventually pass through Kermi, Muchu, Yari, and Hilsa to cross Nara La pass.
+You will then walk across the Limi River and numerous villages like Yanger, Majgaon, and other Tibetan and Hindu villages.
 The off-beat track leads you to Talung, Shinjungma to cross the Nyalu La pass and eventually back to Kermi.

 We, at Nepal Adventure Team, are very concerned about your safety.
 Keep in mind that your leader has the full authority to modify or cancel any part of the itinerary if demanded by the safety concerns.
 Even though the trip is well planned and every effort is made to operate with the itinerary in hand, a little change might occur in the course because of various unfamiliar conditions.
 So you are requested to be flexible as per the conditions.